-Established after the 1973 energy crisis, the SPR—whose less than 600 million barrels constitute only 30 days worth of oil consumption for the country—was established for near-existential national emergencies like the cutoff of global petroleum supply routes in wartime; it was originally proposed by President Eisenhower following the Suez Canal crisis in 1956.
+Established after the 1973 energy crisis, the SPR—whose less than 600 million barrels constitute only 30 days worth of oil consumption for the country—was established for near-existential national emergencies like the cutoff of global petroleum supply routes in wartime; it was originally proposed by President Dwight Eisenhower following the Suez Canal crisis in 1956.

 What good does tapping into our emergency government stockpiles do when the Biden administration is simultaneously scrapping oil leases in over a million acres in the Cook Inlet in Alaska, plus halting two leases for the Gulf of Mexico, as well as arguing in federal court that climate change predictions give the administration license not to approve any more leases anywhere?

 Thanks to Biden’s continuing war on fossil fuels, the United States is producing about 1.5 million barrels a day less than we were before the pandemic.
 Is that “doing everything he can on gas prices,” as Sperling claims?

 Is this the “laser-like intensity trying to deliver some easing of pressures to household budgets” that veteran Biden economics adviser Jared Bernstein of the administration’s Council of Economic Advisers touted on Fox News on May 12?